-Helicopters join search for climbers in Himalayas
+Hopes fading for eight missing climbers

-Nanda Devi: Helicopters join search for eight missing climbers
+Nanda Devi: Hopes fading for eight missing climbers

-Helicopters have been deployed to join the search for eight climbers missing on India's second highest mountain.
+Indian rescuers say the chances of finding eight climbers missing in the Himalayas are "bleak".

-The missing group includes four people from the UK, two Americans, an Australian and an Indian.
+Two Indian air force helicopters were searching the mountains, but officials said the operation had to be suspended due to unfavourable conditions.

-The team started climbing the 7,816-metre Nanda Devi East peak in the Himalayas on 13 May; concerns were raised when they did not make a scheduled return to base camp.
+The missing group, including four Britons, two Americans, an Australian and an Indian, began climbing Nanda Devi on 13 May.

 - Climate change threatens Himalayan glaciers